aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 [Aubrey Jones Github Commits](https://github.com/aubreyjonescreatives)

-## Present a User Interface route or "page" that allows the user to:
+## Present a User Interface route or "page" that allows the user to CRUD from a MongoDB Datastore:
 1. Check out my MongoDB datastore User Interface route with the Popular Games link in the browser.
 Here is example code about how I route to my User Interfaces: